eclipse/jifa/site/docs/guide/what-is-eclipse-jifa.md

    ```
    :::

-2. Upload the heap dump to Jifa.
-Currently, various transfer methods are supported, including local file upload,
+2. Upload the heap dump.
+Various transfer methods are supported, such as local file upload and S3.
-   as well as uploading through cloud storage solutions such as S3.

    ![Upload](../image/upload.jpeg)